Applied Searching «Prev Next»

 (otherwise known as Boolean operators) to limit, widen, or define your search.
 Most Internet search engines and Web directories default to these Boolean search parameters anyway, but a good Web searcher should know how to use basic Boolean operators.

+• Fuzzy Logic: Fuzzy logic technically refers to logic that is not categorically true or false.
+A common example is whether a day is sunny (i.e., is 50% cloud cover a sunny day?).
+In search, fuzzy logic is often used for misspellings.
 When you select "all of the words" on a search page, it is the equivalent of keyword1 AND keyword2 AND keyword3... and so on.
 When you select "any of the words" on a search page, it is the equivalent of keyword1 OR keyword2 OR keyword3... and so on.

 Although you can use symbols instead of the actual word, use of the actual word is recommended; different search engines may use different symbols to represent Boolean operators, but the actual words will always be the same.

-Grouping operators
+Grouping Operators

+You can compose search queries by grouping keywords and Boolean operators.
+This allows you to look for references that contain this AND that, but NOT something else.
 The next lesson will introduce ways of refining a search that are more restrictive than AND, OR, and NOT, but Boolean operators may still be a good choice for some complex search queries.

 Search Boolean Operators - Exercise